Senior Adults Decluttering and Downsizing

-Do you have rooms that now have no purpose and are just storage rooms?
+Do you have rooms that have turned into storage or junk rooms over time?

-There are many reasons we may have too much stuff –
+There are many reasons we may have ended up with too much stuff –

 - Emotionally connected to items

-- Bad habits, i.e. not turning stuff over, particularly as we bring more and more stuff into our homes
+- Bad habits and lack of systems, i.e. not letting stuff go, particularly as we bring more and more stuff into our homes

-- Poor space planning – thinking you can squash more in
+- Poor space planning – thinking you can squeeze more in

 - Keeping items “just in case’ (interestingly, it seems this is the largest reason people keep stuff)

-We are living in an age where there is so much stuff available to buy and thus many of us are tempted and end up buying too much stuff!
-Never before has so much been available for us to buy.
-At times our stuff can pile up and we get overwhelmed, “how did it happen”, “how do I deal with it”, “where do I start”?
+We are living in an age of an abundance of stuff and thus many of us are constantly tempted to buy items and the latest gadgets!
+Never before has so much been available for us to buy whenever we want it.
+If you are overwhelmed with what you have accumulated, your may wonder “how did it happen”, “how do I deal with it”, “where do I start”?

-As we age it can be even more challenging, as each decade we live provides the opportunity to keep more stuff, what I call “lots of life stuff” – decluttering is not the same at every age.
+As we age it can be even more challenging, as each year provides the opportunity to accumulate more stuff, what I call “lots of life stuff” – thus decluttering can be more challenging as we age.

-The key is our “mindset” and how we think about our stuff, why we keep what we do and whether we can let what we no longer need go.
-Once we understand our motivations & thinking, we can then focus on how to change these thoughts so that we can let what has no value in our lives go more easily!
+The key is how we think about our stuff, why we keep what we do and whether we can let what we no longer need go.
+Once we understand our motivations and thinking, we can then focus on how to change these thoughts so that we can let what has no value in our lives go more easily!

-Mary of allsorters specialises in working with clients in their third age (65+), who are often further along their life journey and have had longer to accumulate stuff, possibly an inability to “tidy up” and confused about where to start.
-She helps clients to sort, declutter, de-own, downsize, organise & farewell items using her 3F’s – Functional, Favourites & Farewell
+Mary of allsorters specialises in working with clients in their third age (60+), who are often further along their life journey and have had longer to accumulate stuff, possibly an inability to “tidy up” and maybe confused about where to start.
+She helps clients to sort, declutter, de-own, downsize, organise and farewell items using her 3F’s – Functional, Favourites & Farewell

 - To regain & maintain control